Slow Roast Pork Belly with Five-spice and Brown Sugar Recipe | Otway Pork

 5. Top the skin with the rock salt.

 6. Place the pork belly onto a roasting rack into a hooded barbecue set to 120°C. Roast for 3 hours or until the core temperature reaches 92°C. Check for tenderness using a metal skewer.
-If there is no resistance, it is perfect.
+If there is no resistance, it is perfect and remove from the oven.
 Scrape away all the rock salt with a spoon, place onto a tray and let it cool for 10 minutes.

-7. Place the avocado oil into a frypan which is sitting on the open grill.
+7. For the ultimate pork crackling: Place the avocado oil into a frypan which is sitting on the open grill.
 When the temperature reaches 160°C, gently place the pork belly, skin side down into the hot oil.
 Gently bring the temperature to medium.
 And fry for 5 to 8 minutes.
-Once the skin has puffed up and becomes crisp, remove and allow to rest for 10 minutes before cutting into portions.
+Once the skin has puffed up and becomes crisp, remove and allow to rest for 10 minutes before cutting into portions or slices and serve.

 Recipe by Bart Beek from Essence BBQ Labs.